jasonwei20/jasonwei20.github.io/_pages/about.md

   - /research/
 ---

 My name is Jason Wei.
-I mostly work on machine learning and NLP nowadays, but I can't resist the occasional medical image analysis project.
+I am currently an <a href="https://research.google/careers/ai-residency/" style="color:#7d49ab" target="_blank">AI Resident</a> at Google New York, working on machine learning and NLP.

 I graduated from Dartmouth College in 2020 with the AB in Computer Science.
-Starting Fall 2020, I will be an <a href="https://research.google/careers/ai-residency/" style="color:#7d49ab" target="_blank">AI Resident</a> at the Google NLU group in New York.

 ------